Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Dataset details

 \paragraph{Training Dataset} We train our system on the \texttt{Reddit} Million Users Dataset, which contains comments from 1 million authors~\citep{DBLP:journals/corr/abs-2105-07263}.
 We subsample this dataset to comments that are $32$ to $128$ tokens in length according to the \texttt{roberta-large} tokenizer, and keep a random sample of $16$ comments per author.
 To ensure that the authors are stylistically diverse while meeting our computational constraints, we further subsample the dataset using stratified sampling in stylistic space.
 Specifically, we embed all comments from a given author using LUAR~\citep{rivera-soto-etal-2021-learning}, a representation built to capture author-specific stylistic features.
 We then apply Affinity Propagation~\citep{doi:10.1126/science.1136800} to cluster the authors, sampling evenly across clusters until reaching $63{,}184$ authors which was computationally tractable given our resources.
 To generate the paraphrases required to train our system, we prompt \texttt{Mistral-7B} to $5$ paraphrases for each comment in the collection just described.

 \paragraph{Evaluation Data: Machine-Text Detection} We evaluate our approach across three domains: Reddit, Amazon, and Blogs.
 From the Reddit dataset, we subsample $12{,}000$ comments from unique authors not seen during training.
 For \texttt{Amazon}, we similarly select $12{,}000$ reviews from distinct authors using the dataset from~\citet{ni-etal-2019-justifying}.
 For \texttt{Blogs}, we extract $7{,}000$ posts from the Blog Authorship Corpus~\citep{DBLP:conf/aaaiss/SchlerKAP06}.
-To generate machine text, we prompt one of \texttt{Mistral-7B}, \texttt{gpt-4o-mini}, or \texttt{Llama-3}, chosen uniformly at random, to create new comments, reviews, or blog snippets (see prompts in~\autoref{sec:prompts}).
+We ensure that all the aforementioned samples are between 32 to 128 tokens long according to the \texttt{roberta-large} tokenizer.
+To generate machine text, we prompt one of \texttt{Mistral-7B-Instruct}, \texttt{gpt-4o-mini}, or \texttt{Llama-3-8B-Instruct}, chosen uniformly at random, to create new comments, reviews, or blog snippets.
+Note that the prompts used nudge the LLM to keep the lengths similar to that of the original human-texts (see prompts in~\autoref{sec:prompts}).
 Each baseline described in~\autoref{sec:baselines} is then applied to modify this generated text to evade detection.
-The only exception is Mistral-7B-DPO-FastDetectGPT, which generates the text directly, rather than modifying pre-existing outputs.
+The only exception is Detector-Guided DPO, which generates the text directly, rather than modifying pre-existing outputs.
 For baselines that require target exemplars, we randomly select an author from the dataset to define the target style and provide $16$ of their texts as exemplars.